danchoi/fredit/README.md

 put a copy of your app on a staging server anyway, so you can use that instance for fredit-ing.

-## The best Ruby templating system is other people
+## The ideal Ruby templating system is other people

 It's becoming less and less sustainable to have Rails programmers serve as gatekeepers and bottlenecks through which all markup and source code must pass.
-Part of the answer must be finding better ways to allow people with a even just little bit of Ruby, HTML, JavaScript, and CSS knowledge to take some of the workload off our broad but still finite programming shoulders.
+We should be searching for ways to allow people with a even just little bit of Ruby, HTML, JavaScript, and CSS knowledge to take some of the workload off our broad but still finite programming shoulders.

 Instead of looking for the next Haml or Slim or Sass, which shaves off yet another 0.5 percent of superfluous typing from your template and css